erlerobot/erle_gitbook_unixintroduction/annex_ii_a_new_erle_terminal/README.md

 ```
 inet addr:11.0.0.1
 ```
-At this point we are going to make en4 work in the same id that erle does.
-We are going to make them work in the same sub-network.
+At this point we are going to make en4 work in the same sub-network that erle does, by changing the en4 id.
-Type in your computer terminal:
+Type in your computer-terminal:
 ```
 sudo ifconfig en4 11.0.0.2
 ```

-You can check they (erle and your PC) are connected by tipping in your computer terminal:
+You can check they (erle and your PC) are connected by tipping in your computer-terminal:
 ```
 ping 11.0.0.1 (erle id)
 ```